lisafolkerson/Doored/Doored_/wp-content/plugins/photo-gallery/readme.txt

 *  Fixed: Watermark link.

 = 1.2.43 =
-*  New: Tools for editing images
+*  New: Tools for editing images.

 = 1.2.42 =
-*  Fixed: Security issue
+*  Fixed: Security issue.

 = 1.2.41 =
 *  Fixed: Embed media for wordpress lower than 4.0.0.